nifx/osm_maps/README.md

 - improve Makefile to be more independant (directories, etc.)
 - find a way to cut a region out of a bigger osm file
 - self generated boundaries

+To use gpx2png, several perl modules are necessary.
+For example to install Math::Trig, simply try: cpan install Math::Trig